Auburn University: Post–Civil War

 The university's original curriculum focused on engineering and agriculture.
 This trend changed under the guidance of William Leroy Broun, who taught classics and sciences and believed both disciplines were important for the growth of the university and the individual.
-In 1892, two historic events occurred: women were admitted to the Agricultural and Mechanical College of Alabama, and football was played as a school sport.
+In 1892, two historic events occurred: women were admitted to the Agricultural and Mechanical College of Alabama and football was played as a school sport.
 Eventually, football replaced polo as the main sport on campus.
 The college was renamed the Alabama Polytechnic Institute (API) in 1899, largely because of Broun's influence.

-API Cadets drill on Ross Square in 1918.
+API cadets drill on Ross Square in 1918.

 On October 1, 1918, nearly all of API's able-bodied male students 18 or older voluntarily joined the United States Army for short-lived military careers on campus.
 The student soldiers numbered 878, according to API president Charles Thach, and formed the academic section of the Student Army Training Corps.
 The vocational section was composed of enlisted men sent to Auburn for training in radio and mechanics.
-The students received honorable discharges two months later following the Armistice that ended World War I. API struggled through the Great Depression, having scrapped an extensive expansion program by then-President Bradford Knapp.
-Faculty salaries were cut drastically, and enrollment decreased along with state appropriations to the college.
+The students received honorable discharges two months later, following the Armistice that ended World War I. API struggled through the Great Depression, having scrapped an extensive expansion program by then-President Bradford Knapp.
+Faculty salaries were cut drastically and enrollment decreased, along with state appropriations to the college.
 By the end of the 1930s, Auburn had essentially recovered but then faced new conditions caused by World War II.

 As war approached in 1940, there was a great shortage of engineers and scientists needed for the defense industries.
 The U.S. Office of Education asked all American engineering schools to join in a "crash" program to produce what was often called "instant engineers".
 API became an early participant in an activity that eventually became Engineering, Science, and Management War Training (ESMWT).
 Fully funded by the government and coordinated by Auburn's Dean of Engineering, college-level courses were given in concentrated, mainly evening classes at sites across Alabama.
 Taken by thousands of adults – including many women – these courses helped fill the wartime ranks of civilian engineers, chemists, and other technical professionals.

 During the war, API also trained U.S. military personnel on campus; between 1941 and 1945, 32,000 troops attended the university in some manner.
-Following the end of World War II, as with many other colleges around the country, API experienced a period of massive growth caused by returning military personnel taking advantage of their GI Bill offer of free education.
-In the years following the end of the war, enrollment at API more than doubled pre-war enrollment.
+Following the end of World War II, as with many other colleges around the country, API experienced a period of massive growth caused by returning military personnel taking advantage of the GI Bill's offer of free education.
+In the years following the end of the war, enrollment at API more than doubled that of pre-war enrollment.